Chechnya: LGBT rights

-On 11 January 2019, it was reported that another 'gay purge' had begun in the country in December 2018, with several gay men and women being detained.
+On 11 January 2019, it was reported that another "gay purge" had begun in the country in December 2018, with several men and women being detained.
 The Russian LGBT Network believes that around 40 people were detained and two killed.

 Economy

-During the war, the Chechen economy fell apart.
+During the First Chechen War, the Chechen economy fell apart.
 In 1994, the separatists planned to introduce a new currency, but the change did not occur due to the re-taking of Chechnya by Russian troops in the Second Chechen War.

 The economic situation in Chechnya has improved considerably since 2000.
 According to the New York Times, major efforts to rebuild Grozny have been made, and improvements in the political situation have led some officials to consider setting up a tourism industry, though there are claims that construction workers are being irregularly paid and that poor people have been displaced.

 Chechnya's unemployment was 67% in 2006 and fell to 21.5% in 2014.

 Total revenue of the budget of Chechnya for 2017 was 59.2 billion rubles.
 Of these, 48.5 billion rubles were grants from the federal budget of the Russian Federation.

 In late 1970s, Chechnya produced up to 20 million tons of oil annually, production declined sharply to approximately 3 million tons in the late 1980s, and to below 2 million tons before 1994, first (1994–1996) second Russian invasion of Chechnya (1999) inflicted material damage on the oil-sector infrastructure, oil production decreased to 750,000 tons in 2001 only to increase to 2 million tons in 2006, by 2012 production was 1 million tons.

+Culture

+The culture of Chechnya is based on the native traditions of Chechen people.
+Chechen mythology along with art have helped shape the culture for over 1,000 years.

+From April 2024, all music must have a tempo between 80 and 116 beats per minute, to comply with Chechen traditions.
+Borrowing musical culture from other peoples is not allowed.